The planes of the near future - an overview (Airbus, Boeing, Bombardier, Embraer) (ep.1)

 The Bombardier CSeries aircraft family

-For the near future, Bombardier is preparing the new family of CSeries aircraft (CS100 and CS300).
-CSeries will compete with new Boeing Next Generation 737-600 and 737-700 aircraft, Airbus A318 and A319 aircraft and Embraer E-195.
-CSeries aircraft will be built from composite materials and will be powered by Pratt & Whitney PurePower PW1500G engines, a subsidiary of United Technologies Corporation (UTC).
+For the near future, Bombardier is preparing the new CSeries family of aircraft (CS100 and CS300).
+CSeries will compete with the new Boeing Next Generation 737-600 and 737-700 aircraft, the Airbus A318 and A319 aircraft and the Embraer E-195.
+CSeries aircraft will be constructed of composite materials and will be powered by PurePower PW1500G engines from Pratt & Whitney, a subsidiary of United Technologies Corporation (UTC).
 The Canadian manufacturer says that the new CSeries aircraft will consume up to 20% less fuel and will be four times quieter compared to rival models.
-To date, the project has cost about 3.4 billion dollars, and Bombardier has received orders for 177 aircraft (63 CS100 and 114 CS300).
+To date, the project has cost about $ 3.4 billion, and Bombardier has received orders for 177 aircraft (63 CS100 and 114 CS300).
 The new generation of airplanes CSeries bomber it has two models, one is CS100 by 110 places in a standard configuration, and the second is CS300 by 135 places in a standard configuration.